0xradical/respriter/README.md

 There is also a `make logs` that is an alias to `make logs-dev`.

+#### Log Draining

+In the Developers Dashboard, there's a service called [Classpert's Logdrain](https://github.com/classpert/logdrain) that receives logs from Heroku and exposes them in a RESTful API to be consumed.

+To replicate this functionality in a development environment, whenever you spin up Developers Dashboard (`make up-developer`, for example), 4 additional logging services will spin up as well:

+- [Logspout](https://github.com/gliderlabs/logspout): This service exposes all Docker container logs in a never-ending consumable stream of logs through an HTTP server, located at http://logspout.clspt/logs.
+This server will only expose container logs for which the environment variable `LOGSPOUT` **was not** set to `ignore`.
+Currently, only the `que.clspt` service's logs are exposed.
+- [Heroku's Logshuttle](https://github.com/heroku/log-shuttle): This service is responsible to collect and cleanup the logs coming from Logspout and redirect them to a Logplex node (see below) in a syslog format.
+- [Heroku's Logplex](https://github.com/heroku/logplex): This service is responsible to collect logs in syslog format (either from the system's syslog facility or from a logshuttle node) and distribute them to logdraining endpoints (The creation of the logdraining endpoint is done in the logshuttle service, during boot, using logplex's API)
+- [Classpert's Logdrain](https://github.com/classpert/logdrain): The service to which Logplex `POST`s log packets to, after which you can consume in a RESTful fashion (logs endup being exposed at a URL like `http://logdrain.clspt/logs/<ID>.json`).

 ### Debugging Dependencies Editing its Source

 Since OSX and Linux have a few differences regarding filesystem, mounting binded volumes requires huge IO at OSX, so running rails